- posted by:

-Melissa’s entire diatribe is nothing more than words from an uncomfortable closed mind, thinly disguised as concern for her children by projecting her insecurities and uncomfortableness on them.
-All so people don’t recognised that the issues with gays and lesbians don’t come out of concern for her children but from her.
+Melissa’s entire diatribe is nothing more than words from an uncomfortable closed mind, thinly disguised as concern for her children by projecting her insecurities on them.
+All so people don’t recognise that the issues with gays and lesbians don’t come out of concern for her children but from her.

 Well done Melissa, you’ve successfully outed yourself as someone who has homophobic thoughts and is largely uninformed about what it means to by gay or lesbian or about sexuality in general and you’ve also outed yourself to the world as someone who doesn’t believe her children can think for themselves.
 You’re also teaching your children that bullying is okay if people are different to you instead of teaching that bullying and discrimination is not acceptable in any forms.
 I give you parenting skill a F minus.
 You’re entire diatribe is nothing more than the homophobic ramblings of a discrimination apologists trying to disguise herself as a loving and accepting person.